KIPAC/computing/lsf_examples/README.md

 To check in on your jobs, use `bpeek <job number>`.
 Specifying `-f` will follow the output like `tail -f`.

-Killing jobs is done via `bkill`. 'bkill 0' will kill all of your jobs.
+Killing jobs is done via `bkill`. `bkill 0` will kill all of your jobs.

 Job Arrays
 ----------